How Long Will Gum Contouring Last?

 Your HSA can be used to pay for cosmetic dentistry like gum contouring.

-If you are considering having gum contouring done, it is important to discuss all of your payment options with your dentist beforehand.
+If you are considering having gum contouring done due to gum disease, it is important to discuss all of your payment options with your dentist beforehand.
 They will be able to help you make the best decision for your situation.
 You should also contact the cardholder of your FSA or HSA to check the specific requirements of your FSA or HSA.

 Does Gum Contouring Require Anesthesia?